hammerheim-game/hammerheim-rules/8-scenarios.md

 dreaded ‘Warden’..._

 ### Terrain
-Choose any one neutral table edge of a 4'x4' area and place a large ruined building on the chosen table edge just on the table.
+Choose any one neutral table edge of a 4'x4' board and place a large ruined building on the chosen table edge just on the table.
 This represents a part of the Gaol.
 The rest of the gaming area represents the Gaol grounds and terrain should